pypiserver/pypiserver/README.rst

         write logging info into this FILE.

       --log-frmt <FILE>
-        the logging format-string.  (see `logging.LogRecord` class from standard python library) [Default: %(asctime)s|%(name)s|%(levelname)s|%(thread)d|%(message)s]
+        the logging format-string (see `logging.LogRecord` class from standard python library).
+        [Default: %(asctime)s|%(name)s|%(levelname)s|%(thread)d|%(message)s]

       --log-req-frmt FORMAT
         a format-string selecting Http-Request properties to log; set to '%s' to see them all.
         [Default: %(bottle.request)s]

       --log-res-frmt FORMAT